 Future Critical Path

-After transfer of the plant facilities back to DOE, in-depth and comprehensive evaluations, decisions on cleanup activities have been finalized and a lifecycle baseline was developed to map out cleanup projects.
+After transfer of the plant facilities back to DOE, in-depth and comprehensive evaluations, and input from stakeholders, decisions on cleanup activities were finalized and a lifecycle baseline was developed to map-out major cleanup projects.
 The lifecycle baseline coordinates projects for D&D, remediation, waste management, and future use efforts.
 A critical path was identified to align resources and synchronize schedules for the safest and most effective and efficient cleanup results to meet or exceed regulatory requirements.

-As the process buildings are prepared for demolition, a waste facility is being constructed to contain most of the massive amounts of debris material generated from the demolition.
+As the process buildings are prepared for demolition, a waste facility is being constructed to contain most of the debris material that will be generated from the demolition.
 In addition, landfills and plumes within the main plant area will be remediated to supply the required fill material in the waste facility.
 The result upon completion will be an expansive plant area available for transfer to the community for economic development.